DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 To be eligible for the second instalment of the IRP, you must:

-* have worked as a teacher for the previous year, that is, 3 consecutive terms
+* have worked as a teacher for the previous year (3 consecutive terms)

 * be contracted to work as a teacher for at least another year